joppuyo/nice-nginx-error-page/README.md

 Edit `custom-error-page/http-statuses.conf` so the `root` values point to the correct folder on your server.

-In your main nginx config file, include `custom-error-page/http-statuses.conf` outside the server block, like this:
+In your main nginx config file, include `custom-error-page/http-statuses.conf` outside the server block (that is, inside the http block), like this:

 ```
 include /etc/nginx/conf.d/custom-error-page/http-statuses.conf;